raystack/compass/docs/docs/roadmap.md

 The key additions over today's architecture:

 - **Entity resolver** that matches incoming observations from Meteor against the existing graph, deduplicates, and merges identities.
-- **Vector index** alongside Elasticsearch for semantic search.
+- **Vector index** with pgvector for semantic search.
 - **Query engine** that can do graph traversal, text search, and semantic search in a single query.
 - **MCP server** as a first-class API surface alongside gRPC and REST.
 - **Change feed** for reactive downstream consumers including AI agents.

-The existing gRPC/REST APIs, Postgres storage, and Elasticsearch indexing remain.
-Everything new is additive.
+The existing gRPC/REST APIs and Postgres storage remain.
+Elasticsearch has been replaced by Postgres-native search (tsvector, pg_trgm, pgvector).

 ## Priorities